 That just doesn’t work that way.
 There is an easy way to evaluate a company before you invest and it comes down to looking for a few simple numbers.
 I will show you exactly where to find these numbers and how to interpret them.

 - Know the product or service

-The second thing is to know the product or service.
+The third thing is to know the product or service.
 I like to pick companies with simple businesses that I can understand.
 It’s easy to buy a business where you are a consumer of the goods or services because you get to try it, touch it, feel it and you know what drives the business.

 I’m going to show you where to find this information so you can research a stock anytime.
 It’s quick, easy and free.

 Remember, you don’t make more money on complex situations.
 Wall Street doesn’t give you more money for doing that.
 Try to find the easy, one-foot hurdles and jump over them instead of trying to find the seven-foot hurdles.

 Lesson 1: Know the Business

 The place to begin is the SEC (Securities Exchange Commission) site.
 That’s where every company that’s publicly traded must file reports each year, each quarter and any time there’s an event.
 Now, that is really important.
 Because this is the information they don’t want to tell you all the time — but the information they have to tell you.

 As I always like to think … The annual report that a company puts out is what they want to tell you.
 The SEC documents are what they have to tell you.

 Once there, look at the upper right hand corner.
 There’s a search bar.
 Ignore that.
 I want you to click on “More Search Options” which is right underneath it.